Sport and physical activity

 • physically active PDHPE lessons

-Students must be provided daily opportunities to participate in physical activity.
+Students must be provided with daily opportunities to participate in physical activity.

 Mandatory components of the 150 minutes include: